 They’re subtle reminders of your initial excitement and encourage you to follow through on the final steps towards making a purchase, like inputting your credit card information and selecting your desired products.

-Bodwell reengages customers after a purchase with an activation email
+Bodewell reengages customers after a purchase with an activation email:

 Brand tip: After creating an account on their website, Bodewell Skin sends you an email requesting that you activate it.
 It’s an effective tool Bodewell uses for re-engagement—reeling in the customers who need a little extra nudge in the right direction.